cvidler/rtm_install_key/README.md

 `./deploy_key.sh -z -z -a amdlist.txt -k remove.key`

-Undeploy remove.key from all AMDs in the file amdlist.txt
+Undeploy remove.key from all AMDs in the file amdlist.txt, list file is a simple text file one AMD (by ip of fqdn) per line.